GDS Fast Facts

 Faculty/Student ratio: 1:8

-One laptop for every student in grades 6-12; Computer lab for grades JK-5; Extensive education on safety and use.
+One laptop for every student in grades 6-12; Computer lab and I-pad program for grades JK-5; Extensive education on safety and use.

-4-person college guidance staff; 100% of graduates accepted to college; 2011 graduates received over $3.1 million in merit scholarships to 4-year institutions.
+College placement: 5-person staff; Upper School Dean assigned in freshman year; 100% of graduates accepted to college; 2015 graduates received more than $2.
+8 million in merit scholarships to 4-year institutions.

 Sustainability Vision Statement